1983 Australian Open – Men's singles

 Mats Wilander defeated Ivan Lendl in the final, 6–1, 6–4, 6–4 to win the men's singles tennis title at the 1983 Australian Open.
+It was his first Australian Open title and second major singles title overall.

 Johan Kriek was the two-time defending champion, but lost in the quarterfinals to Wilander.

 Seeds

 The seeded players are listed below.
 Mats Wilander is the champion; others show the round in which they were eliminated.